-A maximum of 20 points are awarded to a team for the performance in the last 3 years.
-If a team proceeds to the last 8 teams in a RoboCup world championship in the last 3 years 20 points are awarded to the team.
-If a team is ranked among the best 3 in the Technical Challenge in a RoboCup world championship in the last 3 years 15 points are awarded to the team.
-If a team proceeds to the last 8 teams in a regional RoboCup championship (e.g., German Open, Dutch Open, Japan Open, US Open, Iran Open, China Open, Portuguese Open) in the last 3 years 10 points are awarded to the team.
+A maximum of 40 points are awarded to a team for the performance in the last 3 years.
+If a team proceeds to the last 8 teams in a RoboCup world championship in the last 3 years 5 points are awarded to the team.
+If a team ranked top-3 in a RoboCup world championship in the last 3 years 10 points are awarded to the team.
+If a team is ranked among the best 3 in the Technical Challenge in a RoboCup world championship in the last 3 years 10 points are awarded to the team.
+If a team is ranked among the best 3 in the Scientific Challenge in a RoboCup world championship in the last 3 years 10 points are awarded to the team.
+If a team proceeds to the last 8 teams in a regional RoboCup championship (e.g., German Open, Dutch Open, Japan Open, US Open, Iran Open, China Open, Portuguese Open, Asia Pacific) in the last 3 years 5 points are awarded to the team.